 By Council Members Kallos, Levine, Espinal, Ayala, Rose, Reynoso, Rosenthal, Richards, Rivera, Cohen, Powers, Barron, Treyger, Levin, Miller and Ulrich

 A Local Law to amend the administrative code of the city of New York, in relation to selections for beverages included in children’s meals

 Be it enacted by the Council as follows:

 Section 1.
-Chapter 1 of title 17 of the administrative code of the city of New York is amended by adding a new section 17-199.9 to read as follows:
+Chapter 1 of title 17 of the administrative code of the city of New York is amended by adding a new section 17-199.11 to read as follows:

 Food service establishment.
-The term “food service establishment” means any establishment inspected pursuant to the restaurant grading program established pursuant to subdivision a of section 81.51 of the health code of the city of New York.
+The term “food service establishment” means any establishment inspected pursuant to the restaurant grading program established pursuant to subdivision a of section 81.51 of the New York city health code.

 1. Water, sparkling water or flavored water, with no added natural or artificial sweeteners;

 § 2.
-This local law takes effect 120 days after it becomes law, provided that the commissioner of health and mental hygiene may take all actions necessary for its implementation, including the promulgation of rules, before such effective date.
+This local law takes effect 1 year after it becomes law, provided that the commissioner of health and mental hygiene may take all actions necessary for its implementation, including the promulgation of rules, before such effective date.